microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 APIs should typically expose Broadcast blocks (`BroadcastBlockSlim` or `BroadcastBlock`) instead of other types of blocks (e.g. `TransformBlock`, etc)
   - Other blocks will retain data when there is no subscriber
   - If one subscriber picks a message from a block other than broadcast block, it won't be available to the next
   - `BroadcastBlockSlim` is the only slim dataflow block that supports multiple subscribers.
-All other slim blocks support a single subscriber, which means any previous subscriber needs to be unliked before linking another one
+All other slim blocks support a single subscriber, which means any previous subscriber needs to be unlinked before linking another one
   - If you chain a block with a limited capacity to the dataflow, it will force the source to buffer extra data.
 Or worse, if the source block is a shared broadcast block, it will block other consumers to receive new events.

 ## Linking/disposing patterns